 The 3D digital design minor provides a foundation in designing visual elements using three-dimensional digital software for a range of applications.
 Courses cover topics such as modeling, motion, lighting, materials, and rendering.
 Advanced electives explore real time design including topics related specifically to topology, textures, level of detail, and other techniques important to real time applications.
 Please note: Enrollment is based on available space and a portfolio review is required before acceptance into the minor.

-In the art history minor students explore the history of art, architecture, craft, design, photography, and aesthetic theory across multiple cultures, eras, and intellectual perspectives.
+Explore the history of art, architecture, craft, design, photography, and aesthetic theory across multiple cultures, eras, and intellectual perspectives.
 Art historians examine a society’s artistic production, analyzing form, content, and process to better understand how art expresses meaning within specific cultural contexts.
 Students completing this minor will be able to use art historical and related methodologies to evaluate works of art, formulate a history of artistic styles, analyze art in relation to its historical setting, and engage with the world of contemporary art.
 The minor's emphasis on writing and critical thinking complements any academic program while the inclusion of visual analysis, historical context, and theoretical approaches to artistic production make this a useful addition for students seeking careers in areas such as the fine arts, education, design, communication, game design, museum and gallery work, or digital humanities.

 The imaging systems minor offers students an introduction to the business and technology of photographic imaging services.
 Courses cover digital imaging capture systems, professional practices, output technologies, color management, and imaging workflows.
 The minor provides the foundation students need to pursue opportunities in photo technology management, color workflows, technical support, digital imaging technology, and sales for photography and imaging manufacturers.

 The photography minor explores the diverse subject of photography from either an art or science perspective.
 Students develop both technical and aesthetic skills needed for creative, communication, or scientific applications.
 Students choose one of the following areas of emphasis: general photography, fine art photography, photojournalism, or photo sciences.
 Course selections are based upon career goals and aspirations, personal interests, and the availability of photography courses.
-Courses for the minor are selected from the School of Photographic Arts and Sciences’s comprehensive portfolio of offerings in photographic sciences, photojournalism, applied photography, and fine art photography.
+Courses are selected from the School of Photographic Arts and Sciences’s comprehensive portfolio of offerings in photographic sciences, photojournalism, applied photography, and fine art photography.